Reewr/master/README.md

 The main source folder.
 All code is in here.

-**tmp**

-Temporary directory that should be removed

 # Building and running

 This project has only been tested on Linux.
 All the dependencies does however support cross-platform and it should therefore be possible to compile and run it on other systems.

 The `ninja` system is preferred when building this project due to the speed increases it has.
-It can, however, be built with make as well, by replacing `ninja` with `make` and removing the `-GNinja` flag on cmake
+It can, however, be built with `make` as well.
+The build file showcased below will use `ninja` if available, otherwise it will use `make`.

 ```
 # Clone and change dir